 - Etkina, Eugenia, Michael Gentile, and Alan Van Heuvelen.
 College Physics.
 2nd edition.
 National Geographic Learning/Pearson.

 - Etkina, Eugenia, Michael Gentile, and Alan Van Heuvelen.
 College Physics: Explore and Apply, AP Edition.
 Pearson.

 - Ingram, Douglas and David Anderson.
 OpenStax College Physics for AP® Course 2.
 1st edition.
 OpenStax.

-- Serway, Raymond A. College Physics, AP Edition, AP Physics 2.
+- Serway, Raymond A. and Chris Vuille.
+College Physics (AP Edition), AP Physics 2.
 11th edition.
 National Geographic Learning/Cengage Learning.

 - Stewart, Gay, Roger A. Freedman, Todd Ruskell, and Philip R. Kesten.
 College Physics for the AP Physics 1 & 2 Courses.
 3rd edition.
 Bedford, Freeman & Worth.

 This annotated sample AP Physics 2: Algebra-Based syllabus shows how the curricular requirements can be demonstrated in a syllabus and what level of detail you’ll need to include.

 AP Physics 2: Algebra-Based Sample Syllabus 1 (.pdf/432 KB)

 Review this document for help creating your syllabus.